filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 ## Evaluating Measurements with Spark-Evaluate

-[Spark-Evaluate](https://github.com/filecoin-station/spark-evaluate) is the Spark service that evaluates each measurement to decide whether or not it is valid.
+[Spark-Evaluate](https://github.com/filecoin-station/spark-evaluate) is the Spark service that evaluates each measurement to decide whether or not it is valid, and then further processes the valid results for later consumption.
 It listens out for on-chain events that indicate that the Spark Publish logic has posted a commitment on chain.
 It then takes the CID of the on chain commitment and fetches the corresponding measurements from Storacha.

 Once Spark-Evaluate retrieves the measurements, it does “fraud detection” to remove all unwanted [Retrieval Task Measurement](#retrieval-task-measurement)s as summarized below: